livegnik/2way-poc-design/02-architecture/managers/08-app-manager.md

 * slug to app_id resolution.
 * app_id to slug resolution.
-* retrieval of immutable app metadata.
+* retrieval of immutable application metadata.

-Registry backed lookup is the sole mechanism that binds a slug to an `app_id` for routing, OperationContext binding, and schema compilation, satisfying the explicit declaration rule in `01-protocol/01-identifiers-and-namespaces.md`.
+Registry backed lookup is the only valid mechanism for binding slugs to app_id values for routing, OperationContext construction, schema compilation, and sync metadata.
+This ensures that the `app_id` field required in operation records by `01-protocol/03-serialization-and-envelopes.md` and the application scoped object guarantees in `01-protocol/02-object-model.md` are interpreted only through registered identifiers.

-Failure to resolve an app is treated as a configuration or routing error.
+Failure to resolve an application is treated as a configuration or routing error and must fail closed.

 ## 7. Backend extension services

 ### 7.1 Definition

-An app may provide an optional backend extension service.
-A backend extension service is a backend module bound to exactly one app slug.
+An application may provide an optional backend extension service.
+A backend extension service is a backend module bound to exactly one application slug and app_id.

+Backend extension services exist to perform backend only tasks such as indexing, heavy computation, or secure validation.
+They do not define protocol behavior.

 ### 7.2 Loading and wiring

-At backend startup, the App Manager:
+At backend startup, the App Manager performs the following steps:

-* Discovers declared backend extension modules.
+* Discover declared backend extension modules.
-* Resolves each module to a registered app slug.
+* Resolve each module to a registered application slug.
+* Reject any extension whose slug is not registered.
-* Instantiates the extension service exactly once.
+* Instantiate each extension service exactly once.
-* Wires the service with explicit references to permitted managers.
+* Wire each extension with explicit references to permitted managers.
+* Register extension service endpoints with the HTTP layer.
-* Routes every extension call path through the HTTP layer so that envelopes are submitted only via OperationContext instances, as mandated by `01-protocol/03-serialization-and-envelopes.md`.
+* Ensure all extension calls originate through OperationContext instances, consistent with the OperationContext usage defined in `01-protocol/03-serialization-and-envelopes.md`.

-Backend extension services are inactive unless explicitly registered.
+Backend extension services are inactive unless explicitly registered and wired.

 ### 7.3 Permitted interactions

-Backend extension services may interact only through:
+Backend extension services may interact only through the following managers:

 * Graph Manager.
 * Schema Manager.